 Dominion Over Nature

 God gives us dominion over nature (v.26).
 In pagan religions, nature is divine and has power over humanity.
 In Genesis, nature is stripped of its independent divinity, and humanity is freed from its control.
 Our dominion over nature, however, is not absolute.
-First this power to rule over nature is given to us by God, and therefore, we rule as agents of God and not in our own right.
+First this power to rule over nature is given to us by God; therefore, we rule as agents of God and not in our own right.
 Further, the classical idea of dominion carries with it a responsibility commensurate with the power given.
 Isaiah tells us that the ideal king rules with wisdom and understanding in the service of righteousness and equity, particularly towards those who are the least in society.
 Isa.
 11. A king who exercises dominion exercises his power for the benefit of those whom he rules.
 On the other hand, tyranny is when the king rules for his own benefit.
-(This is why Thomas Jefferson was very specific in calling George III a “tyrant” because tyranny is an unjust ruler which need not be obeyed.)
+(This is why Thomas Jefferson was very specific in calling George III a “tyrant” because tyranny is an unjust ruler who needs not to be obeyed.)
 Therefore, the grant of the power of humanity over nature is, at its core, a grant of responsibility to us to rule wisely and in accordance with God’s counsel.

 God’s Image as Male and Female